• Skip to primary navigation

 1. Clean collards - for best results, start by soaking the fresh collard greens well in cold water.
 Wash collard greens to remove any grit or grime.

-2. The thick stems are tough and need to be removed, cut away and discard tough stems.
+2. The thick stems are tough.
+Remove the leaves and and discard the tough stem.

 3. Slice along either side of the stem with a knife or you can strip the leaves from the stalk using your hands.